birgitta410/rubikator/README.md

 [This Go.CD documentation page](https://www.go.cd/documentation/user/current/configuration/dev_authorization.html) describes how to restrict a user's rights.

 ### Environment health checks
 For each environment you want to monitor you can set multiple health checks.
 For each check, provide an identifier, a url, and a pattern to parse for a specific piece of information in that endpoint (e.g. the deployed build number).
+Be sure to put one grouping `()` into the regex, that value will be displayed on the monitor.

 ```
 default: